seven-hills-technology/seven-hills-technology.github.io/gsuite.md

 ---
 layout: default
 title: Google G Suite
-description: Seven Hills Technology provides support and implementation of Google's GSuite.
-Using Seven Hills Technology as your reseller gives you the support you need to stay productive with GSuite.
+description: Google's GSuite provided and supported by Seven Hills Technology.
+Using us as your reseller gives you the support needed to stay productive with GSuite.
 ---

 <section class="sh-intro">